-Another of the great songs by Dean Martin with this 1958 recording which was a top 10 in several countries including the UK, The Netherlands, Canada and the USA.
-The song was also used in Carrol O'Connor's (Archie Bunker) last film in 2000 of the same name.
+Song fact for Return To Me - Another of the great songs by Dean Martin with this 1958 recording which was a top 10 in several countries including the UK, The Netherlands, Canada and the USA.

-This songs hails from Dean Martin's 1954 album "Hey Brother Pour The Wine".
-The song was originally written in Spanish for Pedro Infante Cruz, a well known Mexican actor and singer during this period so the song was translated into English so Martin could record his version.
-The single peaked at #15 in the US, #6 in the UK and #1 in Australia and became one of those Dean Martin top hits.
+Song fact for Sway - This song was originally written in Spanish for Pedro Infante Cruz, a well known Mexican actor and singer but it was translated into English so Martin could record his version.
+It became one of those Dean Martin top hits.

-Jerry Lewis and Dean Martin were a comedy team in the early 1950's and for an upcoming movie called The Caddy, Jerry Lewis paid a composer and a lyricist $30,000 to come up with a song for the movie that Dean could sing.
-That's Amore, which Amore means "love" in Italian, was the result.
-The became one of those Dean Martin top songs and peaked at #2 in both the US and the UK and hit #1 in Australia.
+Song fact for That's Amore - For an upcoming movie called The Caddy, Jerry Lewis paid a composer and a lyricist $30,000 to come up with a song for the movie that Dean could sing.

 Thanks for stopping by this Dean Martin top hits page and I hope you found the information on this page helpful and useful.